-*Tuition fee of $3,420 is subject to change
+*Tuition fee of $3,420 is subject to change, with notice

 PLACEMENT TEST REQUIREMENTS AND PROCEDURES

 All new students are required to take a placement test which may include the following aspects: listening, reading, grammar, writing and an oral interview.
 The results of the placement test are used to determine the appropriate level of study.